Glossary

 Severe training loadtemporary elevation or suppression by recovery state

-Thyroid or hormonal shiftsbroad metabolic movement
+Thyroid function or hormonal shiftsbroad metabolic movement

 Recalibration workflow